akshayw1/apidash/doc/proposals/2025/gsoc/idea_Akshay_Waghmare_ai-agent-testing.md

 3. Are there specific types of APIs that should be given special focus in the benchmark dataset (e.g., e-commerce, financial, IoT)?

 4. How will the frontend be planned?
 Will it be a standalone interface, an extension of an existing dashboard, or fully integrated into an API testing - API Dash client ?

+##  Questions Addressed

+[PR #629](https://github.com/foss42/apidash/pull/629) – All raised questions have been addressed.
+You can find the details [here]